jddunn/jddunn.github.io/_posts/projects/tenets.md

 Embeddings see `process_batch()` and `handle_batch()` as semantically similar when you may need or want exact matches.

-## Configurable Output: Full Methods vs Smart Truncation
+## Configurable output with smart truncating

 tenets can preserve complete methods or intelligently truncate: